 - Prevents the loss of metal due to corrosion.

 - Heating of metal is not required.

-- As it does not requires heating results in saving cost.
+- As it does not require heating results in saving costs.

 - Strain hardening occurs.